Man Brings Suspiciously Chill Peacock On NYC Subway

 Sadly, there is a twist to this story that many were not expecting.

-Apparently, the man holding this intrepid peacock, who refers to himself as the “MTA Peacock Guy,” is known as on Reddit.
+Apparently, the man holding this intrepid peacock is Reid Watson, who refers to himself as the “MTA Peacock Guy,” and is known as on Reddit.
 And he noted that the peacock is not just any peacock.
 It’s a mascot.

 A TAXIDERMIED MASCOT.
 So... yeah.
 That’s not a live peacock, y’all.

-Note: This story has been updated to include the name of the man holding the peacock.